-The backyard progress, part 3– the back 3 sides of my corrugated metal fence are now finally finished.
+The backyard progress, part 3– the back 3 sides of my fence are now finally finished.

 The metal we used is non-galvanized corrugated metal.
 Non-galvanized meaning it will rust and with a thickness of 26 gauge.
 It’s actually more expensive than galvanized (won’t rust) corrugated metal which is 22 gauge, thinner, and flimsier.
-The galvanized seemed very shiny, reflective and contrived, if that makes sense.
-I was told you can remove the galvanized layer with music acid, and allow it to rust, but due to the thin-ness of the material, it will rust all the way through in about 10 years.
+Galvanized seemed very shiny, reflective and contrived, if that makes sense.
+I was told you can remove the galvanized layer, and allow it to rust, with muric acid but due to the thin-ness of the material, it will rust all the way through in about 10 years.
 We decided it was worth the extra expense to go with the non galvanized metal and get the rusty, organic look.

 I like the look of the wood with the metal so I built the fence with the rails on the inside.
 We just stained the wood and it looks even nicer.
 I think it will look even better as the fence starts to rust.

 These corrugated panels have been up for about 3 months and have just barely begun to rust.
 I did spray the entire fence with the hose, about a week ago, with the hope of speeding up the rusting process, but honestly I’m enjoying the way it looks now.

 On the south side of the house, the space was a little narrow, I put in raised beds but the beds were going to be too close to the fence to get enough sunlight to grow vegetables.
 After puzzling it over for months, I decided to put up clear corrugated plastic panels to let enough light through to keep my vegetables growing.
 These improved plastic panels shouldn’t get brittle and try yellow like the plastic of your grandma’s greenhouse.